Analytic continuation of nucleon electromagnetic form factors in the time-like region

 \subsection{Results}

-To have a direct comparison with data, results are given for the electric and magnetic Sachs FFs of proton and neutron, $G_{E,M}^p$ and $G_{E,M}^n$, even though the primary outcomes of this procedure, see eqs.~(\ref{eq:FTs}), are their isospin components $G_{E,M}^S$ and $G_{E,M}^V$.
-These two sets of FFs are related by the linear combinations given in eq.~(\ref{eq:SV-pn}).
-Moreover, SLFFs and TLFFs will be given as functions of $Q^2$ and $q^2$ respectively, with the simple convention $G_{E,M}^{p,n,S,V}(\pm q^2)\equiv G_{E,M}^{p,n,S,V}(\mp Q^2)$. \\ For each FF both relativistic corrected and uncorrected results are presented as solid and dashed curves, respectively.
-In the TL region below the physical threshold \qphy, the two curves coincide, see eq.~(\ref{tlcor}). \\ Moreover, all the SLFFs, but for $G_E^n$ which is vanishing at $Q^2=0$, are normalized to the so-called dipole FF \be G_D(Q^2)=\left(1+\frac{Q^2}{M_D^2}\right)^{-2}\,, \en with $M_D^2=0.71$ GeV$^2$.
-Such a FF, with only one free parameter, the dipole mass $M_D$, describes quite well SL data on $G_E^p(Q^2)$, $G_M^p(Q^2)/\mu_p$ and $G_M^n(Q^2)/\mu_n$, as can be seen in fig.~\ref{fig:GEp-GMp} and fig.~\ref{fig:GEn-GMn} right panel, where indeed the data (empty circles) spread out around the unity.
+To have a direct comparison with data, results are primarily given for the electric and magnetic Sachs FFs of proton and neutron, $G_{E,M}^p$ and $G_{E,M}^n$, even though the primary outcomes of this procedure, see Eqs.~(\ref{eq:FTs}), are their isospin components $G_{E,M}^S$ and $G_{E,M}^V$.
+These two sets of FFs are related by the linear combinations given in Eq.~(\ref{eq:SV-pn}).
+Moreover, SLFFs and TLFFs will be given as functions of $Q^2$ and $q^2$ respectively, with the simple convention $G_{E,M}^{S,V}(\pm q^2)\equiv G_{E,M}^{S,V}(\mp Q^2)$. \\ All FFs have been obtained by means of the procedure outlined in Secs.~\ref{sec:an-cont},~\ref{subsec:rel-corr} and in App.~\ref{app:a}, such a procedure does embody a certain degree of uncertainty mainly due to the multipoint \P\ approximation technique.
+The consequent systematic error has been accounted for by using two different sets of interpolation points.
+It is interesting to notice that this systematic error is perceptible only for TL results.
+In fact, the two curves that are obtained for each FF, corresponding to the two sets of interpolation points, are superimposed and hence indistinguishable in the SL region, while they form a band with a finite width in the TL region. \\ Moreover, all the SLFFs, but for $G_E^n$ which is vanishing at $Q^2=0$, are normalized to the so-called dipole FF \be G_D(Q^2)=\left(1+\frac{Q^2}{M_D^2}\right)^{-2}\,, \en with $M_D^2=0.71$ GeV$^2$.
+Such a FF, with only one free parameter, the dipole mass $M_D$, describes quite well the SL data on $G_E^p(Q^2)$, $G_M^p(Q^2)/\mu_p$ and $G_M^n(Q^2)/\mu_n$, as can be seen in Fig.~\ref{art-fig:GEp-GMp} and in the lower panel of Fig.~\ref{art-fig:GEn-GMn}, where indeed the data (empty circles) spread out around the unity.